datatrail-jhu/02_googlecloud/manuscript/00_cloud.md

 ### What are the disadvantages of using the cloud?

-The most obvious disadvantage of working on the cloud is that you need an internet connection to access storage and computing power.
-You cannot work "offline" away from the internet.
-However, with wireless internet service (wifi) available widely in libraries, coffee shops, and other public places, it's possible to work on the cloud from almost anywhere!
+The most obvious disadvantage of working on the cloud is that you need an Internet connection to access storage and computing power.
+You cannot work "offline" away from the Internet.
+However, with wireless Internet service (wifi) available widely in libraries, coffee shops, and other public places, it's possible to work on the cloud from almost anywhere!

 There are also concerns with the privacy and security of data that is stored remotely.
 Privacy and security are issues that must be address by both providers and users of cloud-based services.
 Service providers need to ensure that the files stored at their data centers are safe and secure.
 Users need to take advantage of authentication measures and use strong passwords to ensure that no one can gain access to their account.
 Most major cloud-based service providers do a good job in securing your data.
 Specifically, their infrastructure is set up so that you can avoid security issues by being serious about protecting your account access information through your choice of password and by using two-factor authentication for logins.
 Briefly, two-factor authentication is a way of proving your identity to a service provider in two steps.
 The first step that is by providing a password.
 The second step involves using a physical object in your possession, such as a phone, to prove your identity.
 For example, you may also need to enter a code that is sent to your phone during the login process.
 This means someone would need both your password and physical possession of your phone to access your account.
 It is good practice to chose two-factor authentication whenever it is offered by a service provider.